 (c) any act or omission of a kind prescribed by regulations for the purposes of this paragraph.

+[Section 9: modified by the Commercial Tenancies (COVID-19 Response) Regulations 2020 r.
+4AA.
+See endnote 1M.]

 10. Acts and omissions of tenants required under law in response to COVID-19 pandemic

 An act or omission of a tenant during the emergency period that is required under a written law in response to the COVID-19 pandemic is not to be regarded as —